 BSK is based in Bedfordshire and has a good range of coned yarn.
 It also sells a very popular range of industrial high bulk yarn (900g and over) and good prices.
 There is usually free delivery for orders over £50.
 BSK also sells some knitting machine parts and tools so it is worth investigating to make up your order.
 I get most of my industrial yarn from BSK and a few things like spare needles, oil and brushes.
 If you live nearby then a visit to their warehouse is certainly recommended.
 They have pot-luck industrial yarn packs that are perfect for practice.

-eBay seller Bubz is based in Manchester and always has good range of quality acrylic and wool yarns.
+eBay seller Bubz is based in Manchester, UK and always has good range of quality acrylic and wool yarns.
 Prices are reasonable.
+Also has website.

 eBay seller with a good range of interesting yarns with free Uk postage. worth a look if you want something different.

 website for good range of quality, luxury and fancy yarns at reasonable prices .

 Uppingham Yarns have been around for quite a while, I remember visiting their warehouses in the 1980s for wonderful cheap bargains of interesting yarns.
 They are based west of Peterborough.
 Cheap wool is a thing of the past but Uppingham still offer a wide range of interesting yarns at good prices.
 Worth a visit to update your Christmas list!

 Family run business based in Lancashire have a mill shop in Heywood.
 They offer a unique range of industrial surplus yarns at great prices.
 You need to visit to see what is available.
 Well worth arranging a visit to support them.